Xentara v2.0.4

 If the communication with a device is disrupted, then Xentara can no longer communicate with it.
 Once the device becomes available again, the communication channel to the device must be reestablished, so that the communication can be resumed.
 Many devices do not do this automatically, but have a task named reconnect that must be inserted into an Xentara execution pipeline in order to schedule the reconnection attempts.
 If you do not schedule this task, then communication with the device will not resume if the device ever goes offline, even if it comes back online.

-Please refer to the documentation of the specific device for details on how exactly reconnection attempts are handled.
+Please refer to the documentation of the specific element for details on how exactly reconnection attempts are handled.

 Accessing I/O Components